NeuralLog/web/checkpoint.md

 - Discovered FlareSolverr in the user's directory, which is a tool designed to bypass Cloudflare and similar protections
 - Found the docker-compose.yml for FlareSolverr which shows how to set it up
 - Successfully started the FlareSolverr container using Docker Compose
-- Created a test HTML file to use FlareSolverr's API, but encountered file path issues
+- Successfully used FlareSolverr's API to access Reddit content, but received a large amount of data
+- Created scripts to help combine Puppeteer with FlareSolverr
 - Successfully navigated to and interacted with alternative websites (example.com and httpbin.org)
-- Captured screenshots of both websites

 ## Next Steps
-- Create a Node.js script that uses FlareSolverr's API to bypass Cloudflare and access Reddit
+- Create a more direct integration between FlareSolverr and Puppeteer
+- Test the FlareSolverr API with specific Reddit endpoints
-- Develop a more comprehensive solution that combines Puppeteer with FlareSolverr
+- Consider using a headless browser approach with Puppeteer that leverages FlareSolverr
-- Document all findings and approaches for future reference